heptarch/heptarch.github.io/_posts/2022-11-10-kernel-integral.md

 $$
 </div>

-From a pure math standpoint, we've just observed that the integral transforms
+From a pure math standpoint, we've basically just observed that the integral transforms
 $T_1$ and $T_2$ are dual,

 $$